Welcome to my TeleTech review…

 How Does It Work?

 As mentioned above, this is a customer service job.
-Depending on the client and the project, you will be communicating with customers on the phone, chat, or on social media.
+Depending on the client and the project, you will be communicating with customers through chat, phone, or on social media.

 The pay varies, but in general, it’s a minimum wage job.
 Teletech doesn’t list specifics regarding pay, although some employees have reported around $8/hr for chat projects, and $10/hr for phone projects.